unjs/nitro/docs/content/2.deploy/providers/render.md

 1. Depending on your package manager, set the build command to `yarn && yarn build`, `npm install && npm run build`, or `pnpm i --shamefully-hoist && pnpm build`.

-1. Update the start command to `node .output/server/index.mjs`
+1. Update the start command to `node -C production .output/server/index.mjs`

 1. Click 'Advanced' and add an environment variable with `NITRO_PRESET` set to `render-com`.